N0ciple/gbopyrator/README.md

 ### As a CLI tool

 Each flag is optional.
-Runnning `gbopyrator` without any flags simply ouputs the cartridge info.
-Here is an example of all the availables flags or options.
+Running `gbopyrator` without any flags simply outputs the cartridge info.
+Here is an example of all the available flags or options.

 ```bash
 gbopyrator \